 Use if more than one element instruction.

-Punitive damages are allowed even though the threshold for liability requires reckless conduct.
-If the underlying tort liability threshold is less than “reckless,” the bracketed language correctly states the standard for punitive damages under 42 U.S.C. § 1983.
+Punitive damages are allowed when “a defendant’s conduct is shown to be motivated by evil motive or intent, or when it involves reckless or callous indifference to the federally protected rights of others.”
+Swipies v.
+Kofka, 419 F.3d 709, 717-18 (8th Cir.
+2005) (quoting Smith v.
+Wade, 461 U.S. 30, 56 (1983).
+If the threshold for the underlying tort liability threshold is less than “reckless,” a plaintiff still must prove at least recklessness to be awarded punitive damages under 42 U.S.C. § 1983.
 Smith v.
-Wade, 461 U.S. 30, 56 (1983) (punitive damages may be awarded “when the defendant’s conduct involves reckless or callous indifference to the plaintiff’s federally protected rights, as well as when it is motivated by evil motive or intent.”); Washington v.
-Denney, 900 F.3d 549, 564 (8th Cir.
-2018) (citations omitted).
-See Schaub v.
-VonWald, 638 F.3d 905, 922-24 (8th Cir.
-2011) (the threshold inquiry for an award of punitive damages is whether the evidence supports that the conduct involved was reckless or callous indifference.); Kolstad v.
-American Dental Ass’n, 527 U.S. 526, 535, 536 (1999); Canny v.
+Wade, 461 U.S. 30, 56 (1983); see Kolstad v.
+American Dental Ass’n, 527 U.S. 526, 535-36 (1999); United States v.
+Rupp, 68 F.4th 1075, 1080 (8th Cir.
+2023) (citing Kolstad and affirming punitive damages jury verdict); Canny v.
 Dr. Pepper/Seven-Up Bottling Group, Inc., 439 F.3d 894, 903 (8th Cir.
-2006), discussing the meaning of “malice” and “reckless indifference.”
-If the threshold for liability is “malice” or “reckless indifference” or something more culpable, no additional finding should be necessary because the language in the issue/element instruction requires the jury to find the culpability necessary for imposing punitive damages.
+2006) (discussing the meaning of “malice” and “reckless indifference.”).
+Reckless indifference “requires evidence that the defendant acted ‘in the face of a perceived risk that [his or her] actions [would] violate federal law.
+Swipies, 419 F.3d at 718 (quoting Kolstad, 527 U.S. at 536).
+If the threshold for liability is “malice” or something more culpable than reckless indifference, no additional finding should be necessary because the language in the issue/element instruction requires the jury to find the culpability necessary for imposing punitive damages.
 However, it is recommended that the punitive damages instruction include such language to ensure the jury focuses on that issue.

 Fill in the number or title of the actual damages or nominal damages instruction here.

-The word “reprehensible” is used in the same sense as it is used in common parlance.
-The Supreme Court has stated that “[i]t should be presumed a plaintiff has been made whole for his injuries by compensatory damages, so punitive damages should only be awarded if the defendant’s culpability, after having paid compensatory damages, is so reprehensible as to warrant the imposition of further sanctions to achieve punishment or deterrence.”
+The word “reprehensible” is used in the same sense as it is used in common parlance and means “tortious conduct [that] evince[s] an indifference to…the health or safety of others.
 State Farm Mut.
-Auto.
-Ins.
+Auto Ins.
 Co. v.
-Campbell, 538 U.S. 408, 419 (2003); Bryant v.
-Jeffrey Sand Company, 919 F.3d 520, 527-28 (2019).
+Campbell, 538 U.S. 408, 419 (2003).
+In State Farm, the Supreme Court stated: “[i]t should be presumed a plaintiff has been made whole for his injuries by compensatory damages, so punitive damages should only be awarded if the defendant’s culpability, after having paid compensatory damages, is so reprehensible as to warrant the imposition of further sanctions to achieve punishment or deterrence.”
+538 U.S. at 419.
+Quoting BMW of N. Am., Inc. v.
+Gore, 517 U.S. 559, 575 (1996) and affirming a punitive damages jury verdict, the Rupp Court recognized that reprehensibility is “[p]erhaps the most important indicium of the reasonableness of a punitive damages award”).
+Rupp, 68 F.4th at 1081.
 In Philip Morris USA v.
 Williams, the Supreme Court held that, while harm to persons other than the plaintiff may be considered in determining reprehensibility, a jury may not punish for the harm caused to persons other than the plaintiff.
 549 U.S. 346, 355 (2007).
 The Court stated that procedures were necessary to assure “that juries are not asking the wrong question, i.e., seeking, not simply to determine reprehensibility, but also to punish for harm caused strangers.”
 Id.
+While compensatory damages are mandatory upon a finding of liability, punitive damages should only be awarded “at the discretion of the fact finder once sufficiently serious misconduct by the defendant is shown,” for the purposes of punishment and deterrence.”
+Washington v.
+Denny, 900 F.3d 549, 563 (8th Cir.
+2018) (quoting Memphis Cmty.
+Sch.
+Dist. v.
+Stachura, 477 U.S. 299, 306 n.9 (1986)).

-Any item not supported by the evidence, of course, should be excluded.
+Any item not supported by the evidence should be excluded.